Yiu-dororong/case-study-practice-1/README.md

 Imagine I were a junior data analyst in Bellabeat, a high-tech manufacturer of health-focused products, and I were asked to gain insight from smart device data to produce high-level recommendations for marketing strategy of one of their products.

 ## Background
-*The following information are from the pdf provided by the course.*
+*Some of the key information are excerpt from the guidance given by the course.*

 ### Products
 There are several products that are available for choice, which are Bellabeat app, Leaf, Time, Spring and Bellabeat membership.
-As I was suggested to use Fitbit (smartwatch) to perform analysis, I am leaned to choose accessory type products, like the followings:
+As I was suggested to use Fitbit (smartwatch) to perform the analysis, I am leaned to choose accessory type products, like the followings:

 * Leaf: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
-The Leaf tracker connectsto the Bellabeat app to track activity, sleep, and stress.
+The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
 * Time: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
 The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.

+and I believe Time is the closest match, and so *Time* would be my choice.

 ### Stakeholders
 * Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer